-Channel incentives tend to have the most evident effect on motivating partners and even improve channel sales.
+Channel incentives tend to have the most evident effect on motivating partners and even help improve channel sales.
 Thus, by providing channel partners the tools for sharing inventory and point of sale (POS) data, vendors can automate and accelerate their partners’ incentive payouts.
 As a result, the administrative time associated with an incentive claim processing is reduced.
-This ultimately results in more satisfied partners.
+This ultimately results in more satisfied partners and improves channel sales.

 Vendors who provide their partners and sales reps with regular earnings and real-time compensation reports have witnessed an increase in efficiency and partner motivation.

-Lead management is amongst many of the benefits channel sales data provide vendors and their partners.
+Lead management is amongst many of the benefits channel sales data provide vendors and their partners for improved channel sales.
 Historical sales data allows vendors to create a more effective sales strategy.
 In addition, analyzing this data highlights opportunities for a more efficient and improved customer acquisition process.
 In addition, analyzing conversions allows for sales teams or partners to revise and/or improve their tactics in order to better their customer retention and experience.

 So, by studying lead conversion rates, channel sales managers are able to funnel their leads to partners or sales reps that have demonstrated successful results.